SCBI-ForestGEO/Dendrobands/data/README.md

 ### dendro_trees

 The relevant information in this file includes:
+- all trees in dendroband surveys (including dead and those removed from survey)
 - which trees are in the biannual survey
 - which trees are in the intraannual survey
 - which of the biannual/intraannual trees are cored